livetrails/targetjs/README.md

 ## Key Features

 *   **Targets:** The fundamental building blocks of TargetJS.
 Targets provide a unified interface for properties and methods with built-in lifecycles.
-They can form synchronous execution pipelines between adjacent targetws (similar to assembling Lego).
+They can form synchronous execution pipelines between adjacent targets (similar to assembling Lego).
 They can also:
     *   Iterate towards values (useful for animations and transitions).
     *   Execute conditionally.
     *   Manage repeated executions.